 As a result, the team may have a harder time protecting its name and logo if other people use them without permission on, say, sweatshirts and hats, the Associated Press reported.

-Robert Tuchman, president of sports and marketing firm Goviva, called the decision "much bigger than the Redskins.""If they are forced to change what does that mean for the Chicago Blackhawks and other teams that are in the same boat?" he said.
+Robert Tuchman, president of sports and marketing firm Goviva, called the decision "much bigger than the Redskins."

 "This puts a big dent in their business model of trying to gain revenue from a disparaging term of slur," Sen. Maria Cantwell (D-Wa.) told ESPN.
 "I find it very unlikely that someone is going to overrule the patent office on this.
 This is a huge decision by a federal agency."